fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

-> Modern Christianity is based on the following unfortunate turn of eventsm which corrupted original teachings of Jesus:
+> Modern Christianity is based on the following unfortunate turn of events that corrupted original teachings of Jesus:
 >
 > -- 31--36 AD: Paul, who never saw Jesus, proclaimed himself an Apostol.
 >